kadena-io/pact/docs/pact-reference.md

 ### Keyset Predicates {#keyset-predicates}

-A keyset predicate references a function by its (optionally qualified) name which will compare the public keys in the keyset to the key or keys used to sign the blockchain message.
+A keyset predicate references a function by its (optionally qualified) name, and will compare the public keys in the keyset to the key or keys used to sign the blockchain message.
 The function accepts two arguments, "count" and "matched", where "count" is the number of keys in the keyset and "matched" is how many keys on the message signature matched a keyset key.

-Support for multiple signatures is the responsibility of the blockchain layer, and is a powerful feature for Bitcoin-style "multisig" contracts (ie requiring at least two signatures to release funds).
+Support for multiple signatures is the responsibility of the blockchain layer, and is a powerful feature for Bitcoin-style "multisig" contracts (i.e. requiring at least two signatures to release funds).

 Pact comes with built-in keyset predicates: [keys-all](#keys-all), [keys-any](#keys-any), [keys-2](#keys-2).
 Module authors are free to define additional predicates.

-If a keyset predicate is not specified, it is defaulted to [keys-all](#keys-all).
+If a keyset predicate is not specified, [keys-all](#keys-all) is used by default.

 ### Key rotation {#keyrotation}